Smoked mac and cheese is a delicious twist on classic comfort food that incorporates the rich and savory flavor of added smokiness.

 - Make a small batch or make a huge batch enough for a crowd.

 - Totally customizable.
-Change up the cheeses, spices, meats like bacon or ham and pasta.
-We even make a lobster mac and cheese which would be awesome smoked.
+Change the cheeses, spices, and meats like bacon, ham, and pasta.
+We even make lobster mac and cheese, which would be awesome smoked.

 What if I don’t own a smoker?

-If you don’t own a smoker, you can still enjoy smoked meats.
+You can still enjoy smoked meats if you don’t own a smoker.
 You can use your grill to smoke.
 Set up your grill so that the fire is only on one side.
-You will place the meat or vegetable on the side of the grill that does not have the direct flame (indirect heat).
+You will place the meat or vegetable on the side of the grill without a direct flame (indirect heat).
 This is called indirect cooking.

 Add soaked wood to a metal tray (we use a disposable foil pie plate or bread pan).
 Add another metal tray with water.
 Place water and wood chips on the side of the grill with the fire.
 Remember to fill the water if it runs out.